tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 #### Adventurer Tier

-Once per day when you hit with an attack from your non-rogue class, you can gain _momentum_ as if you had used a rogue attack.
+Once per full recovery when you hit with an attack from your non-rogue class, you can gain _momentum_ as if you had used a rogue attack.

 ---

 #### Champion Tier

-In addition to using the adventurer-tier feat once per day, you can also use it once per battle (so in a four-battle day, you could use it five times).
+In addition to using the adventurer-tier feat once per full recovery, you can also use it once per battle (so in a four-battle full recovery, you could use it five times).

 ---